jamesdiacono/Fstyle/README.md

 # Fstyle

-_Fstyle_ is a JavaScript library that lets you parameterize fragments of arbitrary CSS, compose them together, and use them to dynamically style web applications.
+_Fstyle_ is a JavaScript library that lets you parameterize fragments of arbitrary CSS, compose them together, and use them to style dynamic web applications.

 Styles defined using _Fstyle_ are
-[not tied](https://james.diacono.com.au/using_fstyle.html) to any particular framework, so they can be very portable.
+[not tied](https://james.diacono.com.au/using_fstyle.html) to any particular framework, so can be very portable.
 The rationale for _Fstyle_'s approach is given in the blog post
 [Styling Web Applications](https://james.diacono.com.au/styling_web_applications.html).